chrisdone-archive/intero/.github/ISSUE_TEMPLATE/question.md

 <your question here>

-Include any example project if relevant, and the hindent version you're talking about.
+Include any example project if relevant, and the intero version you're talking about.